Brood XIX emergence update

 White Eyed Cicada Contest

 The White Eyed Cicada Contest is over and 10 people won I Love Cicada pins.
-See all the winning entries.
 Congratulations to Joey Simmons of Nashville, TN, Meagan Lang of Nashville, TN, Serena Cochrane of Gerald MO, Melissa Han of Nashville TN, Jane and Evan Skinner of Troy MO, Phyllis Rice of Poplar Bluff MO, Jack Willey of Nashville TN, Chris Lowry of Nashville TN, Nathan Voss of Spring Hill TN, and Paul Stuve of Columbia, MO.

 The Kenyon Media Group produced this video that demonstrates the cicada’s affinity for the sound of power tools.
 Educational and hilarious.
 You must watch it.
 Cicadas are attracted to the sound of power tools and lawn maintenance equipment because they think the sound is coming from other cicadas.